metosin/reitit/doc/ring/ring.md

 # Middleware

-Middleware can be added with a `:middleware` key, with a vector value of the following:
+Middleware can be added with a `:middleware` key, either to top-level or under `:request-method` submap.
+It's value should be a vector value of the following:

-1. ring middleware function `handler -> request -> response`
+1. normal ring middleware function `handler -> request -> response`
 2. vector of middleware function `handler ?args -> request -> response` and optinally it's args.

 A middleware and a handler: